barnstee/UA-CloudPublisher/README.md

 * LOG_FILE_PATH - path to the log file to use.
 Default is /app/logs/UACloudPublisher.log (in the Docker container).
 * STORAGE_TYPE - type of storage to use for settings and configuration files.
 Current options are "Azure".
 Default is local file storage (under /app/settings/ in the Docker container).
 * STORAGE_CONNECTION_STRING - when using STORAGE_TYPE, specifies the connection string to the cloud storage.
-* USE_KAFKA - use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.
+* USE_KAFKA - if present, use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.

 ## PublishedNodes.json File Format